 DEVELOPMENTAL CONCERNS: In the case of developmental concerns, under IDEA parents may be referred to the local public school system for additional screening and/or evaluation for preschoolers.
 Infants and toddlers will be referred to an Early Intervention program to be fully assessed for appropriate services.
-The Intervention Support Specialist helps the parent through the assessment process, maintains contact with both the parent and either the local public school system or Early Intervention, attending related meetings and monitoring the child's progress while in the program.
+The Intervention Support Specialist helps the parent through the assessment process, maintains contact with both the parent and either the local public school system or Early Intervention, attending related meetings.
+Monitoring child's progress and the delivery of services while enrolled.

 MENTAL HEALTH AND WELLNESS: The Mental Health Specialist is also a member of the interdisciplinary team.
-All children are screened for social-emotional concerns using the Ages & Stages Social/Emotional Screening Tool within 45 days of initial enrollment.
+All children are screened for social-emotional development using the Ages & Stages Social/Emotional Screening Tool within 45 days of initial enrollment.
 Results are reviewed with parents to determine the need for additional services within the program.
 Parents are the most critical part of any mental health service and need to be fully engaged in the process from the beginning.

-All centers have mental health staff either as permanent staff or on a consultant basis.
 With parent permission, referrals are made to the Mental Health Specialist where staff and parents may receive consultation and support resulting in individual plans for the child.
 These plans may include individual play therapy, peer play, or other services that may assist the child and family.